Mueller Report Has ‘Very Compelling’ Collusion Evidence, NBC’s Ken Dilanian Says, Barr Didn’t ‘Do It Justice’

 NBC’s report confirmed a story published Wednesday evening by The New York Times, which first reported that some investigators who worked for Mueller on the 22-month investigation were upset that Barr’s four-page letter did not fully represent the investigation’s findings, and that Mueller’s conclusions and revelations were “more troubling” for Trump than was indicated by Barr’s letter.

-According to the Times report, the Mueller team investigators were worried that the “narrative” created by Barr’s letter would have “hardened” in the public mind before the full report could be released.
-And indeed, shortly after the release of Barr’s letter on March 24, Trump himself declared via Twitter that Barr had granted him “Complete and Total EXONERATION.”
+According to the NYT report, the Mueller team investigators were worried that the “narrative” created by Barr’s letter would have “hardened” in the public mind before the full report could be released.
+And indeed, shortly after the release of Barr’s letter on March 24, Trump himself declared, via Twitter, that Barr had granted him “Complete and Total EXONERATION.”

 The Mueller investigators, according to a Washington Post report, were “caught off guard” when Trump “used Barr’s letter to claim total victory.”